origo-map/origo-documentation/content/settings.md

 `selectionStyles` | object | Option to set custom selection style.
 Optional.
 `multiSelectionStyles` | object | Option to set custom selection style for selected and highlighted features when using infowindow as infowindow.
 Optional.
 `toggleSelectOnClick` | boolean | Option to enable/disable selection toggling.
 Used with the multiselection plugin and defaults to false.
+`changePointerOnHover` | boolean | When set to true, the mouse pointer changes when hovering over a clickable object.
+Optional.
+Defaults to false.

 #### infowindowOptions